Microplastics: China

 In 2018, China banned the import of recyclables from other countries, forcing those other countries to re-examine their recycling schemes.
 The Yangtze River in China contributes 55% of all plastic waste going to the seas.
 Including microplastics, the Yangtze bears an average of 500,000 pieces of plastic per square kilometer.

-Scientific American reported that China dumps 30% of all plastics in the ocean.
+In 2019, Scientific American reported that China dumps 30% of all plastics in the ocean.

 European Union

 The European Commission has noted the increased concern about the impact of microplastics on the environment.
 In April 2018, the European Commission's Group of Chief Scientific Advisors commissioned a comprehensive review of the scientific evidence on microplastic pollution through the EU's Scientific Advice Mechanism.
 The evidence review was conducted by a working group nominated by European academies and delivered in January 2019.
 A Scientific Opinion based on the SAPEA report was presented to the Commission in 2019, on the basis of which the commission will consider whether policy changes should be proposed at a European level to curb microplastic pollution.

 In January 2019, the European Chemicals Agency (ECHA) proposed to restrict intentionally added microplastics.

 The European Union participates with 10% of the global total, around 150 000 tonnes of microplastics each year.
 This is 200 grams per person per year, with significant regional variance in per-capita microplastic creation.'

 The European Commission's Circular Economy Action Plan sets out mandatory requirements for the recycling and waste reduction of key products e.g. plastic packaging.
 The plan starts the process to restrict addition of microplastics in products.
 It mandates measures for capturing more microplastics at all stages of the lifecycle of a product.
 E.g. the plan would examine different policies which aim to reduce release of secondary microplastics from tires and textiles.
 The European Commission plans to update the Urban Waste Water Treatment Directive to further address microplastic waste and other pollution.
 They aim to protect the environment from industrial and urban waste water discharge.
 A revision to the EU Drinking Water Directive was provisionally approved to ensure microplastics are regularly monitored in drinking water.
 It would require countries must propose solutions if a problem is found.

 The REACH restriction on synthetic polymer microparticles entered into force on 17 October 2023.

+In May 2026, microplastics were also added to the watch list of emergent pollutants of the European Union directive (EU) 2026/805, therefore requiring member states to develop adequate methods for their monitoring in relation with the Water Framework Directive, the Groundwater Directive and the directive on environmental quality standards in the field of water policy.
+Sampling and analyses methods are to be developed by December 2027.